Tony Johor Kaki Travels for Food · Heritage · Culture · History

 Foochow Fish Balls

 Of course, we got to have the Foochow style of fish ball soup.
 The ikan parang fish ball wrapping the minced pork filling was excellent.
 The thick fish meat wrapping was springy and sweet.
 The minced pork filling was soft and again a little on the fatty side for me.
-Felt guilty but secret love it 😉
+Felt guilty but secretly love it 😉

 Someone thrilled by the idea of eating "game meat" ordered this "wild boar" meat :) Nicely executed but to me the tender lean meat tasted not much different from usual farm raised pork.
 An alternative option for those with an adventurous palate.